We've designed this page to help you get a sense of this site and to perhaps answer some questions about Sherlock Holmes and his world.

 3. You can also sign up for weekly email summaries, in case you missed anything.

 4. We also have an audio-only feed.
-You can listen to our shows by subscribing to us on iTunes, downloading IHOSE Android app, our IHOSE iOS app, or our IHOSE Windows app. or with an audio-only email subscription.
+You can listen to our shows by subscribing to us on Apple Podcasts, Google Podcasts, Spotify, Stitcher, Spreaker, iHeartRadio, SoundCloud, and RadioPublic, or wherever you get podcasts.
+And with an audio-only email subscription.

 If you're new to Sherlock Holmes and everything we're about, a great place to start is the Edgar-nominated Sherlock Holmes For Dummies by Steven Doyle, BSI ("The 'Western Morning News'").
 Inside you'll find background on the stories and characters, as well as of their creator Sir Arthur Conan Doyle and the inspiration that led him to write about this global icon; how Sherlock Holmes has lived beyond the 60 stories into stage, film, television, radio and now the Internet; the admirers who call themselves "Sherlockians" (or "Holmesians" if you're in Europe) and how their scholarship and research has spanned nearly a century; and resources at your disposal.